 Step 5 - Choose A Clinic

 At this point, you've got enough info to decide on one of the clinics you've seen.

 Normally, the provider will take you through a few initial questions, when you call, to make sure you're a good fit, and will work well together.

 Step 6 - Paying For Rehab

-Step 7 - Admission
+Step 7 - Admitting To A Clinic

 If you don't already have it, contact the admissions team and confirm your date and time of arrival.